Volzee/Volzee/README.md

 - 👋 Hi, I’m @Volzee
 - 👀 I’m interested in coding, gaming, hacking, computers, and development.
 - 🌱 I’m currently learning JavaScript, Python, and Ruby.
-- 💞️ I’m looking to collaborate on [not at the moment]
+- 💞️ I’m not currently looking to collaborate.
-- 📫 How to reach me ᛋᛋVolzeeᛋᛋ#5691
+- 📫 How to reach me Volzee#0958

 <!---
 Volzee/Volzee is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.